10 Reasons to visit Torgau

-Torgau was the residence of the Saxon Electors in the 16th century.
-Hartenfels is the most important castle of the early Renaissance in Germany and was long seen as the most modern residential palace in Saxony, even after the court had been moved to Dresden.
+Torgau was the Residence of the Saxon Electors in the 16th Century.
+Schloss Hartenfels is the most important Castle of the German Early Renaissance and for a long time, even when the Farm already resided in Dresden, was considered the most modern Residential castle Of Saxony.

-Torgau is surrounded by three heaths.
-These woodlands with meadows, ponds and the floodplains of the Elbe create a nice balance between the architecture of the historic old town.
+Torgau is surrounded by three Pagans.
+These Forest Areas with meadows and Ponds, along with the Elbe meadows, create a good Balance with the Architecture of the historic old Town.